-I'm generally interested in software engineering research but specifically on these three topics:
+My research interest lies in the area of software engineering but I'm specifically interested on these three topics:

 I am particularly interested in clone detection and its related work or applications.
-I've worked on using search-based techniques with clones such as optimising clone detection tool's parameters to maximise clone agreemenet among tools
+I've tried using search-based techniques with clones such as optimising clone detection tool's parameters to maximise clone agreemenet among tools

 Mining of Software Repositories

 I am currenlty studying the effects of cloned code between Stack Overflow and open source projects in terms of licensing violation and outdated code.

 You can find my CV here:

 17 May 2017: I passed my Transfer Viva and became a PhD candidate!

 21 Feb 2017: My paper won the People's Choice Award (i.e. best presentation) from IWSC'17!